666komo/TrackTorr/README.md

 1. **Search** — queries your Prowlarr/Jackett instance, returns results in the UI
 2. **Add** — torrent is added to both WebTorrent (status/management) and Go engine (streaming) simultaneously
 3. **Stream** — browser requests the file, Go serves it via `http.ServeContent` with `SetResponsive()` piece prioritization
-4. **Transcode** — if ffprobe detects EAC3 audio (unsupported by browsers), ffmpeg transcodes to AAC 2ch 128kbps on the fly
+4. **Transcode** — if ffprobe detects an unsupported audio codec (EAC3, AC3, DTS, DTS-HD, TrueHD), ffmpeg transcodes to AAC 2ch 128kbps on the fly.
+Result is cached to disk for subsequent requests.

 The Go binary runs as a subprocess of Node.js, communicating via stdin/stdout JSON commands.